core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The 'type' element of the 'info' array is "SEKey".
 The label is an ASCII string and does not include a trailing NUL byte.

 * L and the 'L' element of the 'info' array are the size of the key for the Group Encryption Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}), in bytes.
+While the obtained Signature Encryption Key is never used with the Group Encryption Algorithm, its length was chosen to obtain a matching level of security.

 ### Pairwise Key Agreement Algorithm ## {#ssec-common-context-dh-alg}